RunOpenCode/phplib/docs/source/components/dataset/stream/index.rst

 .. _pipe operator: https://wiki.php.net/rfc/pipe-operator-v3

-f you are using PHP 8.5 or higher, you can leverage the `pipe operator`_ and write stream-processing code in a functional style using functions.
+If you are using PHP 8.5 or higher, you can leverage the `pipe operator`_ and write stream-processing code in a functional style using functions.

 .. code-block:: php